Colorado Court Records Search

 The term "Colorado Bankruptcy Records" relates to the collection of records of individuals filing for bankruptcy in the state.
 Colorado has a variety of rules for filing a new bankruptcy case.
 These details are available on the Court's website, under the "Filing a Case" part of the Guide for Debtors Filing Bankruptcy Without an Attorney and the chapter-specific checklists.
 Immediately following the filing of a bankruptcy case, a meeting is held to allow creditors and the trustee to interrogate the debtor(s) under oath.
 The Bankruptcy Code Section 341(a) requires that this gathering, dubbed the Meeting of Creditors, be presided over by the trustee, not the judge.

 Colorado bankruptcy records, along with related documents such as Colorado liens, contracts, judgments, and title deeds, are typically maintained and disseminated by the state's courts and county clerks in their respective jurisdictions.

-Yes, Colorado court records are accessible online.
+Yes, members of the public can perform a Colorado court case lookup for public case information.
 Access to trial court case information is available through the Docket Search tool on the Colorado judicial branch website.
 Note that confidential or redacted court records cannot be accessed through this tool.
 Only case information is available online.
 To look up actual court documents and files or obtain copies of court documents, a visit to the local courthouse will be necessary.

 Rulings of Colorado Water Court cases may be accessed from the individual webpages of the court's divisions on the state judicial branch website.
 The pages of the seven divisions are: